Skip to main content

 • “If you're an elf, there will be a bunch of boring storyline stuff to go through before you can really get to the game.”

-• “And then on the outside of the clazone, you have the burnt, horrible, and disgusting crust.
-This would be the paywalls for the limited farm space, which you have to have if you want to have safe farms, the boring and repetitive questing, the painful grinding, and the inability to play as the same race more than once (in terms of boring storylines).”
+• “On the outside of the clazone, you have the burnt, horrible, and disgusting crust; this represents the paywalls for limited farm space, which you need for safe farms, the boring and repetitive questing, the painful grinding, and the inability to play as the same race more than once due to boring storylines.”

 • atmosphere